 For history buffs and those wishing to explore the depths of Minnesota's rich past, there is no better place than the Minnesota History Center in downtown St. Paul.
 The Center boasts a deep collection of artifacts and displays that detail life in Minnesota, not just from past to present, but also from culture to culture.
 The museum's library offers archival documents that include primary sources on historic events, as well as well-known Minnesotans like F. Scott Fitzgerald.
 Special exhibits on subjects ranging from local sports history to Minnesota's "Greatest Generation" cycle through the center on a consistent basis.

-Named for the founder of Minnesota-based biomed giant, Medtronic, the Bakken Museum, explores the exceedingly practical but immensely fun world of electricity and magnetism.
-The former mansion is located on Lake Calhoun's southwest shore in Minneapolis and features hands-on exhibits that demonstrate the power of static electricity and the uses, big and small, of electromagnetism in the world today.
-Earl Bakken, the museum's founder and namesake, notably invented the first wearable pacemaker powered solely by a battery, so his expertise in the subject matter is pretty solid.
+Named after the founder of Minnesota-based biomed giant, Medtronic, the Bakken Museum provides a gateway for those with a passion for innovating in the fields of science, technology, and the humanities.
+All in the name of making the world a better place.
+The former mansion is located on Lake Calhoun's southwest shore in Minneapolis.
+Featuring a collection of celebrated artifacts, outstanding educational programs, exhibits focused on the splendor of invention, science, technology, and plant medicine.
+Of course, let's not forget the Florence Bakken Medicinal Garden.
+Earl Bakken, the museum's founder, and namesake, notably invented the first wearable pacemaker powered solely by a battery, so his expertise in the subject matter is pretty solid.